DSC-UIUC/rbay-data-ml/README.md

 ## Getting Started

-TODO Getting Started section for Data/ML in main repository, with Algolia and Rec system code
+The recommendation system depends on the following libraries:
+* Gensim
+* NLTK
+* Numpy
+* PyTextRank
+* Smart-Open

+along with

+* Firebase-Admin
+* Google-Cloud

 Please refer to the Research Bay general setup guide [here](https://github.com/DSC-UIUC/research-bay/blob/master/README.md#getting-started).

 ## Documentation

-The rest of this README contains the documentation for ....
-(TODO).
+The rest of this README contains the documentation for the recommondation system, the search system, and some additional scripts.
 Feel free to contact the Research Bay team at dscuiuc2@gmail.com with any questions or concerns.

 ### Core Features